Authing/docs/docs/en/common/integrate-sso.md

 ## Authing Browser SDK

-Based on the OIDC standard Single Page App scenario authentication side SDK, you can complete the integration with {{$localeConfig.brandName}} by calling the SDK, and realize the cross-main domain single sign-on effect in the browser for your multiple business software.
+Based on the OIDC standard web application authentication SDK, you can complete the integration with Authing by calling the SDK, and realize the cross-main domain single sign-on effect in the browser for your multiple business software.

 ## Create Self-built App